ShrootBuck/Undiscord/README.md

 # Helpful Info
 - Undiscord can only purge messages in channels that you have access to
-  - Doesn't apply to DMs
+  - This limitation doesn't apply to DMs
 - [To request your data](https://support.discord.com/hc/en-us/articles/360004027692)
 - [To get your User ID](https://support.discord.com/hc/en-us/articles/206346498)
 - [To get your authorization token](https://discordhelp.net/discord-token)